The cost of inaction is stark and it’s a reality…

 You’ll miss opportunities

 Some doors will never be opened to you again.
-There may opportunities that come your way in life (financially or otherwise) that require decisive thinking and immediate action if you are to reap the rewards.
+There may be opportunities that come your way in life (financially or otherwise) that require decisive thinking and immediate action if you are to reap the rewards.

 It’s important to note that taking small actions can set you up to take BIG action when the opportunity presents itself.
+And take it from my experience, the more active you are, the more opportunities that present, go figure!

 Nothing will change and you’ll live with regret